 Meanwhile, the following challenges exist in relation to the examination of crypto asset transactions.
 First of all, when financial institutions, etc. handle transactions on behalf of entities and individuals, they need to implement appropriate confirmation to make sure that the beneficiaries of remittance and other transactions are not persons who are subject to asset freezing or other measures for their involvement in the development, possession, and export of WMDs.
 However, persons who effectively receive the benefits of remittance and other transactions ("real remittance senders" and "real remittance recipients") are not necessarily direct customers of financial institutions, etc. In some cases, real beneficiaries may be beneficial owners of customer companies, relatives of customers, or other associated persons.
-In other cases, in order to identify the real remittance sender, it may be necessary for financial institutions, etc. to grasp all details of transactions that constitute the cause of the
+In other cases, in order to identify the real remittance sender, it may be necessary for financial institutions, etc. to grasp all details of transactions that constitute the cause of the remittance transaction in question (e.g., commercial transactions and transfer of liabilities).67

 Financial institutions, etc. implement confirmation regarding "real remittance senders" by sending inquiries to or requiring the submission of documents from customers.
-However, because of the information asymmetry between financial institutions, etc. and customers with respect to the cause of transactions, generally speaking, it is difficult to identify the real beneficiaries behind the complex web of transactions.
+However, because of the information asymmetry between financial institutions, etc. and customers with respect to the cause of transactions, generally speaking, it is difficult to identify the real beneficiaries behind the complex